 The whole project includes the development of technical components, their installation and testing at partner dairies of all sizes as well as a process simulation of a “green dairy” and the life cycle assessment (LCA) of these developments.

 ESU-services is responsible for the LCA of the new technologies developed in the SUSMILK project.
-In the first step an LCA of a generic dairy is prepared.
-In the second step different improvement potentials are assessed by developing scenarios for a Green dairy.
+In the first step an LCA of a generic dairy was prepared.
+In the second step different improvement options are assessed.
 This work perfectly combines two of our main fields of expertise: food production and energy technologies.

-The GreenDairyNet, a private contact, meeting and knowledge sharing platform for experts and stakeholders of the European dairy sector interested in sustainable development and resource efficient processing technologies has also been established in the project.
+The GreenDairyNet, is a platform that allows the private contact, meeting and knowledge sharing for experts and stakeholders in the European dairy sector that are interested in sustainable development and resource efficient processing technologies.